Mary Magdalene (2018 film): Plot

 In the year AD 30 when Judea was under the control of the Roman Empire, a woman named Mary from the small town of Magdala begins to follow Jesus of Nazareth.
 Her family and father try to interfere with her departing from her home, but she sends them away.
 She accepts baptism from Jesus and accepts his charge for her and the other apostles to baptize in the name of the Father.
 She appears to be fully as one with the other apostles in asserting the authority of the spirit of Jesus working through her on behalf of the followers of Jesus.

-This causes conflict with the other male disciples, including Saint Peter.
+This causes conflict with the other, male disciples, including Saint Peter.
 Mary follows Jesus all the way to the Crucifixion and Resurrection.
-In the end she is accepted by Peter as a faithful follower of Jesus.
-Peter accepts her report of the Resurrection and encourages the other apostles to accept her message.
+She tries to tell other disciples but they dismiss her.
+Peter says she weakened the group and Jesus and they part ways, with Mary vowing to carry on the message with her own voice.

 In the closing captions, Mary is first identified as having been wrongly called a common prostitute by the early church in the first millennium.
 In the third millennium, she has come to be accepted as one of the followers of Jesus who was among the twelve apostles and together with them.